allenai/OLMo/docs/Checkpoints.md

 Transformers Checkpoints
 ---

 These checkpoints can be used with the OLMo implementation in the Transformers library.
 Since the OLMo implementation is integrated into the library, OLMo models support most Transformers model functionality.
-These checkpoints cannot run the pretraining or fine-tuning provided in this repo.
+These checkpoints cannot be used with the pretraining/fine-tuning script provided in this repo.

 Transformers checkpoints can be found in HF Hub repos that end in `-hf` (e.g. [OLMo-1.7-7B-hf](https://huggingface.co/allenai/OLMo-1.7-7B-hf)).
 An OLMo checkpoint can be converted into its Transformers equivalent using [convert_olmo_to_hf_new.py](https://github.com/allenai/OLMo/blob/main/scripts/convert_olmo_to_hf_new.py).